 Casey Chalk

-Casey Chalk is the author of The Obscurity of Scripture: Disputing Sola Scriptura and the Protestant Notion of Biblical Perspicuity (Emmaus Road Publishing), and The Persecuted: True Stories of Courageous Christians Living Their Faith in Muslim Lands (Sophia Institute Press).
-He has an M.A. in Theology from Christendom College and a Masters in Teaching from the University of Virginia.
+Casey Chalk is the author of The Obscurity of Scripture: Disputing Sola Scriptura and the Protestant Notion of Biblical Perspicuity (Emmaus Road Publishing), The Persecuted: True Stories of Courageous Christians Living Their Faith in Muslim Lands (Sophia Institute Press) and Wisdom From the Cross: How Jesus’ Seven Last Words Teach Us How to Live (and Die) (Sophia, 2026).

 Books by Casey Chalk